 - The date, time, and point of departure of the overseas travel.

-If you need to apply for a passport and you have imminent confirmed travel (within the next three weeks), please email firstname.lastname@example.org explaining your circumstances for advice.
+If you are in Northern Ireland and need to apply for a passport and you have imminent confirmed travel (within the next three weeks), please email email@example.com explaining your circumstances for advice.

 Step 7) Pay fees during the appointment

 $165 for the passport application.
 You will need to pay the necessary fee during the appointment.

 - Credit or debit cards: Visa, MasterCard, Diners Club, Discover or American Express.